bird-house/flyingpigeon/docs/source/descriptions/analogues.rst

      output values will be provided as an ascii file

 **Time window**
-  Values of the analysis period can be smoothed by averaging with the values of the following days given in 'time window'.
+  Values of the analysis period can be smoothed by averaging with the values of the following days given in 'time window'
-  (default = 1)
+  (default = 1).

 Outputs:
 ........

 **Config File**
-  Configuration file used by the CASTf90 software
+  configuration file used by the CASTf90 software

 **Analogs File**
   list of analogue days